Language selection

 • They are spending more money online or asking for money more often than usual

-• They are scrawling names and/or numbers in notebooks, diaries, loose papers
+• They are scrawling names and/or numbers in notebooks, diaries, or on loose papers

 If you believe someone is in immediate danger, please call 9‑1‑1.